Moxibyte/MoxPP/README.md

 - [ ] Now you can shall remove this readme file and replace it with your description of your project.

 **There is more information in** `BUILDING.md` **(That you should keep) on how to build the project.
 We have an extensive video that showcases how this template works:** [VIDEO](VIDEO)

+## License
+The code shipped with MoxPP is licensed under the `MIT License`.
+All python and lua scripts have been marked in the file.
+Additional attribution is not required as long as the template is not redistributed itself.
+Feel free to use the template in all your projects as is and described.
+This is no legal advice!
+Consult your lawyer!